-Evaluate competing design solutions based on jointly developed and agreed-upon design criteria. • There are systematic processes for evaluating solutions with respect to how well they meet the criteria and constraints of a problem.
-Crosscutting Concepts Learning Objectives Cause and Effect- • Cause and effect relationships may be used to predict phenomena in natural or designed systems.
+WS-ETS1-2- Evaluate competing design solutions using a systematic process to determine how well they neet the criteria and constraints of the problem. ing a systematic process to determine now well they Science and Engineering Practices Disciplinary Core Ideas Engaging in Argument from Evidence- Evaluate competing design solutions based on jointly developed and agreed-upon design criteria.
+ETS1.B: Developing Possible Solutions- There are systematic processes for evaluating solutions with respect to how we they meet the criteria and constraints of a problem.
+Crosscutting Concepts Learning Objectives Cause and Effect.
+Cause and effect relationships may be used to predict phenomena in natural or designed systems.
 Students identify the given supported design solution.
 Students identify scientific knowledge related to the problem and each proposed solution.
 Students identify how each solution would solve the problem.
 Students identify and describe additional evidence necessary for their evaluation, including: 1.
 Knowledge of how similar problems have been solved in the past.
 2. Evidence of possible societal and environmental impacts of each proposed solution.
 Students collaboratively define and describe criteria and constraints for the evaluation of the design solution.
 Students use a systematic method (e.g., a decision matrix) to identify the strengths and weaknesses of each solution.
 In their evaluation, students: 1.
 Evaluate each solution against each criterion and constraint.
 2. Compare solutions based on the results of their performance against the defined criteria and constraints.
 Students use the evidence and reasoning to make a claim about the relative effectiveness of each proposed solution based on the strengths and weaknesses of each proposed solution